- American Physical Society Sites

-Here are some of the benefits of becoming a mentor in the National Mentor Community and some of the responsibilities of mentors in this program:
+Here are some of the benefits of becoming a mentor in the National Mentoring Community and some of the responsibilities of mentors in this program:

 Questions?
 Feedback?
 Contact NMC@aps.org

-Our current system for becoming a mentor is down, please contact Imisi Agbaniyaka, Diversity Programs Coordinator, at firstname.lastname@example.org for more information.
+For questions, please contact Imisi Agbaniyaka, Diversity Programs Coordinator, at firstname.lastname@example.org.